emilynordmann/AllOfUs-intro-to-r/docs/01-installing-r.md

 ## R and RStudio {#intro-rstudio}

-R is a programming language that you will write code in and RStudio is an Integrated Development Environment (<a class='glossary' target='_blank' title='Integrated Development Environment: a program that serves as a text editor, file manager, and provides functions to help you read and write code.
-RStudio is an IDE for R.' href='https://psyteachr.github.io/glossary/i#ide'>IDE</a>) which makes working in  R easier.
+R is a programming language that you will write code in and RStudio is an Integrated Development Environment (<a class='glossary'>IDE<span class='def'></span></a>) which makes working in  R easier.
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it would be much harder without things like spell-checking and formatting and you wouldn't be able to use some of the advanced features that Word has developed.
 In a similar way, you can use R without R Studio (sometimes referred to as "Base R") but we wouldn't recommend it.
 RStudio serves as a text editor, file manager, spreadsheet viewer, and more.
 The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.

 ## Installing Base R